 In the mid-1980s, an upgraded version of the MiG-29 fighter, known as the "9-13", received improved characteristics.
 It could carry up to 3.2 tons of payload and had an increased flight range.

 In 1985, an experimental version of the "9-14" was created.
-It was equipped with new air-to-surface guided missiles and guided bombs, which made it possible to increase the maximum bomb load to 4.5 tons.
+It was equipped with new air-to-ground guided missiles and guided bombs, which made it possible to increase the maximum bomb load to 4.5 tons.
 Although this version did not go into mass production, its developments became the basis for future modifications.

 The modification "9-13S" (MiG-29S) was modified to lift up to 4 tons of payload.
 New equipment made it possible to attack two targets at once, and new R-77 (RVV-AE) air-to-air missiles were also added.
 However, by 1991, when these changes began, mass series were no longer planned.

 In the 1990s, many modifications of the MiG-29 were created.
-Some of them, such as the MiG-29SM ("9-12SM") and MiG-29SMT ("9-17", "9-18", "9-19"), became multirole fighters with improved onboard equipment and powerful radars.
+Some of them, such as the MiG-29SM ("9-12SM") and MiG-29SMT ("9-17", "9-18", "9-19"), became multirole fighters with improved on-board equipment and powerful radars.

 In parallel with this, the Mikoyan Design Bureau was developing its fifth-generation fighter project called "1.44".
 Some of the technologies from this project were planned to be used in the MiG-29M.